 Golden Age engineered flooring is another superior product.
 It is crafted with beveled edges and filled knots, and it is hand-scraped and stained.
 With random length planks featuring a top-notch shine, this product has a warmth and complexity not found in other products.
 Beveled edges, 11 step finish process, and quality craftsmanship, as well as it's Lacey Act Compliance and CARB Certification make this product another one of the best available, anywhere.

-If a plank flooring product with a weathered look is one that you prefer, the Wharf Line is an excellent choice.
+If a plank flooring product with a weathered look is one that you prefer, the Hampton Suite product is an excellent choice.

-This product is available in light to medium grays and browns with the ability for your floor to achieve the look of virtually any wood like oak or maple.
-The random length planks of this product have natural characteristics of wood with beveled edges and embossed semi-gloss finish.
-This product is pet-proof with its Watershield WPC core, and it is GreenGuard certified and phthalate-free.
+This product is available in medium to dark browns to grey with the ability for your floor to achieve the look of maple wood.
+The random length planks of this product have natural characteristics of wood with hand scraped and semi-gloss finish.
+This product has filled knots and splits for that old-style, rustic appearance.

 Italian Coast Engineered Hardwood Flooring